Incremental Sequence Classification with Temporal Consistency: Direct and temporally-consistent estimators

-\paragraph{Connections to temporal-difference learning} Our approach is inspired by temporal-difference (TD) learning, a key idea in reinforcement learning \citep{sutton1988learning, sutton2018reinforcement, mnih2013playing}.
+Our approach is inspired by temporal-difference (TD) learning, a key idea in reinforcement learning \citep{sutton1988learning, sutton2018reinforcement, mnih2013playing}.
 Quoting \citeauthor{sutton1988learning}'s seminal paper, ``whereas conventional prediction-learning methods assign credit by means of the difference between predicted and actual outcomes, the new methods assign credit by means of the difference between temporally successive predictions.''
 Recasting our developments into the language of reinforcement learning, we can think of the probabilistic classifier we learn as a state-value function, capturing the eventual final outcome of a trajectory at any given intermediate state.
 The temporal-consistency condition~\eqref{eq:consistency} is a form of Bellman equation, relating the value function across successive states.
 Similarly to TD learning, our approach uses the temporal inconsistency of predictions across successive states as the learning signal.
+Our generalized loss function~\eqref{eq:tclloss} is inspired by the TD($\lambda$) family of algorithms.

 A key difference is that we consider categorical outcomes and a cross-entropy loss, as opposed to the scalar outcomes and squared loss usually employed in TD learning algorithms.
-Finally, we note that our generalized loss function~\eqref{eq:tclloss} is inspired by the TD($\lambda$) family of algorithms.
+In Section~\ref{sec:eval}, we compare our approach to classical value-estimation methods from RL, by treating our $K$-way classification problem as $K$ separate value estimation problems.